The Last Mitterrand: Cast

+Background

 Benamou had talked with and accompanied Mitterrand for the last 1,000 days of his presidency.

-Benamou worked for a small circulation magazine called Globe - a magazine for champagne socialists- la gauche caviar in the French idiom.
-It is not clear why Mitterrand chose Benamou but the journalist has said they got on well and discussed life, women and literature.
+Benamou worked for a small circulation magazine called Globe - a magazine for champagne socialists - la gauche caviar in the French idiom.
+It is not clear why Mitterrand chose Benamou but the journalist said they got on well and discussed life, women and literature.